Produced by Scott Newman & Marc Santo

-"If you look at the grouping of the stories and belief systems that I learned from growing up, I wanted to take them apply them to my own art project based around a series of myths and symbols."
+"If you look at the grouping of the stories and belief systems that I learned from growing up", explains Trenton, "I wanted to take them and apply them to an art project based around a series of my own myths and symbols."

 "I feel it's important to have this narrative coupled with paintings because it's something I haven't really seen before in the fine art world.
 I mean painters throughout history used narratives, even the abstract expressionists did, but I wanted to take it to a different place.
 I want to tell explicit stories and have them be major components of the work in order to create a new hybrid conversation."